arandel1/Allison-Randel-DroneDeploy-Assignment/README.md

 ### Key Takeaways + Retro

-- I wanted to focus on backend functionality for this project -- I wanted to use the best framework and AI integration.
+- I wanted to focus on backend functionality for this project and wanted to use the best framework and AI integration.
 In hindsight, I spent too long deciding which framework to use.
-Picking a framework I was more comfortable with might have saved me time and energy.
+Picking a framework I was more comfortable with from the start would have saved me time and energy.
 - Due to Open AI rate permissions, I was unable to get past the `POST 429` error.
 The bot then throws an error message, saying it is having trouble, and prompts the user to try again.
-I referenced Open AI documentation, Vite + React documentation, and various forms of AI to overcome the bug, but did not succeed.
+I referenced Open AI documentation, Vite + React documentation, and various forms of AI to overcome the bug, incorporated testing in my code, but was unsuccessful.
 - While I'm not 100% satisfied with my end product, I was determined to submit what I had before the deadline.

 ### Future Plans